-NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) PRINCIPAL OCCUPATION(S), DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR INTERESTED DIRECTOR Robert M. Keith, [#] 1345 Avenue of the Americas New York, NY 10105 60 (2010) Senior Vice President of AllianceBernstein L.P. (the "Adviser") and the head of AllianceBernstein Investments, Inc. ("ABI") since July 2008; Director of ABI and President of the AB Mutual Funds.
+NAME, ADDRESS, AGE, (YEAR FIRST ELECTED) PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR INTERESTED DIRECTOR Robert M. Keith, # 1345 Avenue of the Americas New York, NY 10105 60 (2010) Senior Vice President of AllianceBernstein L.P. (the "Adviser") and the head of AllianceBernstein Investments, Inc. ("ABI") since July 2008; Director of ABI and President of the AB Mutual Funds.
 Previously, he served as Executive Managing Director of ABI from December 2006 to June 2008.
 Prior to joining ABI in 2006, Executive Managing Director of Bernstein Global Wealth Management, and prior thereto, Senior Managing Director and Global Head of Client Service and Sales of the Adviser's institutional investment management business since 2004.
-Prior thereto, he was Managing Director and Head of North American Client Service and Sales in the Adviser's institutional investment management business with which he had been associated since prior to 2004.
-74 None INDEPENDENT DIRECTORS Marshall C. Turner, Jr.,## Chairman of the Board 79 (2005) Private Investor since prior to 2016.
+Prior thereto, he was Managing Director and Head of North American Client Service and Sales in the Adviser's institutional investment management business, with which he had been associated since prior to 2004.
+74 None DISINTERESTED DIRECTOR Marshall C. Turner, Jr., ## Chairman of the Board 79 (2005) Private Investor since prior to 2016.
 Former Chairman and CEO of Dupont Photomasks, Inc. (components of semi-conductor manufacturing).
-He was a Director of Xilinx, Inc. (programmable logic semiconductors and adaptable, intelligent computing) from 2007 through August 2020, and is a former director of 33 other companies and organizations.
-He has extensive operating leadership, and venture capital investing experience, including five interim or full-time CEO roles, and prior service as general partner of institutional venture capital partnerships.
-He also has extensive non-profit board leadership experience, and currently serves on the boards of two education and science-related non-profit organizations.
-He has served as a director of one AB Fund since 1992, and director or trustee of all AB Funds since 2005.
-He has been Chairman of the AB Funds since January 2014, and the Chairman of the Independent Directors Committees of such AB Funds since February 2014.
-74 None
+He was a Director of Xilinx, Inc. (programmable logic semi-conductors and adaptable, intelligent computing) from 2007 through August 2020, and is a former director of 33 other companies and organizations.
+He has extensive operating leadership and venture capital investing experience, including five interim or full-time CEO roles, and prior service as general partner of institutional venture capital partnerships.
+He also has extensive nonprofit board leadership experience, and currently serves on the boards of two education and science-related nonprofit organizations.
+He has served as a director of one AB Fund since 1992, and director or trustee of all AB Funds since January 2014, and the Chairman of the Independent Directors Committees of such AB Funds since February 2014.
+74 None Jorge A. Bermudez, ## 69 (2020) Private Investor since prior to 2016.
+Formerly, Chief Risk Officer of Citigroup, Inc., a global financial services company, from November 2007 to March 2008, Chief Executive Officer of Citigroup's Commercial Business Group in North America and Citibank Texas from 2005 to 2007, and a variety of other executive and leadership roles at various businesses within Citigroup prior to then; Chairman (2018) of the Texas A&M Foundation Board of Trustees (Trustee since 2013) and Chairman of the Smart Grid Center Board at Texas A&M University since 2012; director of, among others, Citibank N.A. from 2005 to 2008, the Federal Reserve Bank of Dallas, Houston Branch from 2009 to 2011, the Federal Reserve Bank of Dallas from 2011 to 2017, and the Electric Reliability Council of Texas from 2010 to 2016.
+He has served as director or trustee of the AB Funds since January 2020.
+74 Moody's Corporation since April 2011

-SMALL/MID CAP VALUE PORTFOLIO MANAGEMENT OF THE FUND
+GLOBAL THEMATIC GROWTH PORTFOLIO MANAGEMENT OF THE FUND